Candace Baker, Car Insurance Writer

 @candacebaker

 Yes, Farmers has a grace period of 30 days for payments.
 During the grace period, policyholders can pay their past-due premium in order to avoid a lapse in coverage.
 If the grace period ends without the necessary payment being made, Farmers will cancel the policy.
-Even if the policyholder pays the balance within the grace period, Farmers will still charge them a $10-$15.
+Even if the policyholder pays the balance within the grace period, Farmers will still charge them a $10-$15 late fee.

-If you miss a car insurance payment, Farmers will usually send you a notice of cancellation that includes the final date that they will accept payment before your coverage lapses.
+If you miss a car insurance payment, Farmers will usually send you a notice of cancellation that includes the final date that they will accept payment before your coverage is canceled.
 Since almost every state requires you to have car insurance, a lapse in coverage could lead to serious consequences, including fines and even a license suspension if you’re caught driving.
-Additionally, going without insurance designates you as a high-risk driver and can make car insurance more expensive in the future, so it’s important that you pay your car insurance premium prior to the final cancellation date.
+Additionally, going without insurance may designate you as a high-risk driver and can make car insurance more expensive in the future, so you should pay your car insurance premium before the final cancellation date.

 People also ask